Life As a Stationary Engineer or Boiler Operator

-In the United States, there were 35,700 jobs for Stationary Engineer or Boiler Operator in 2016.
+In 2016, there was an estimated number of 35,700 jobs in the United States for Stationary Engineer or Boiler Operator.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Stationary Engineer or Boiler Operator by 2026.
-There will be an estimated 3,900 positions for Stationary Engineer or Boiler Operator per year.
+Due to new job openings and attrition, there will be an average of 3,900 job openings in this field each year.

 The states with the most job growth for Stationary Engineer or Boiler Operator are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.

-Salary for a Stationary Engineer or Boiler Operator
+How Much Does a Stationary Engineer or Boiler Operator Make?

-The salary for Stationary Engineers and Boiler Operators ranges between about $36,550 and $96,660 a year.
+The typical yearly salary for Stationary Engineers and Boiler Operators is somewhere between $36,550 and $96,660.

 Stationary Engineers and Boiler Operators who work in Illinois, California, or District of Columbia, make the highest salaries.

-How much do Stationary Engineers and Boiler Operators make in different U.S. states?
+How much do Stationary Engineers and Boiler Operators make in each U.S. state?

 |State||Annual Mean Salary|